tuimac/servertools/README.md

 - Server Information API<br>
 Servertool's landing page provide some information of host server and contaner.
 This API gather information from EC2 instance so servertool works on only AWS services.

+## Technology
+- Frontend<br>
+Framework is React with bootstrap UI.

+- Backend
+Using Django Rest Framework.
+Runcommand use Websocket so /runcommand use [Django Channels](https://channels.readthedocs.io/en/stable/).

 ## Authors

 * **Kento Kashiwagi** - [tuimac](https://github.com/tuimac)